SahilBassan/eLearning/README.md

 Step 2 : After downloading file paste it into Xampp/htdocs folder <br>
 Step 3 : Open Xampp <br>
 Step 4 : Start Xampp and then Admin Xampp <br>

-Step 5 : Start mySql and then Admin mySql
+Step 5 : Start mySql and then Admin mySql <br>

-Step 6 : Open this url in browser http://localhost/phpmyadmin/
+Step 6 : Open this url in browser http://localhost/phpmyadmin/ <br>

-Step 7 : Tap on new in left side and the go to SQL section from top options
+Step 7 : Tap on new in left side and the go to SQL section from top options <br>

-Step 8 : After going to SQL type      CREATE DATBASE singup
+Step 8 : After going to SQL type      CREATE DATBASE singup  <br>

-Step 9 : after typing this tap on GO below the screen
+Step 9 : after typing this tap on GO below the screen <br>
 Step 10 : paste this url in browser http://localhost/eLearning/index.html

 You are ready to Go !